HussainAther/philosophy/causality/emergence.md

 emergent observables in Hi from Li directly, without the intermediate step to Ls.
 And it would be equally impossible to construct these emergent observables without the downward confinement arising from higher-level contextual constraints.

+In this spirit, bottom-up and top-down strategies are interlocked with one another in such a way that the construction of contextually emergent observables is self-consistent.
+Higher-level contexts are required to implement lower-level stability conditions leading to proper lower-level partitions, which in turn are needed to define those lower-level statistical states that are co-extensional (not necessarily identical) with higher-level individual states and their associated observables.